Fishest/school/notes/effective.java.rst

     executor.execute(runnable);
     executor.shutdown();

-* two types of tasks:
+There are two types of tasks in Java:

-  1. Runnable(does not return a value)
+1. `Runnable` - which does not return a value
-  2. Callable(returns a value).
+2. `Callable` - which returns a value

 * can use ScheduledThreadPoolExecutor instead of Timer